 The first step in the soil remediation sampling process is initial characterization.
 It begins by identifying the former contents of the UST system(s) or source of petroleum contamination.
 This is often based on historical information from the UST registration database.
 There may also be existing analytical results from assessment and corrective action procedures at the source site for the contaminated soil.
 However, field screening cannot take the place of the laboratory samples required for initial characterization of contaminated soils for treatment.
-Analysis of the stockpiled soil is necessary to determine whether treatment of the soil is needed, to assist with selection of treatment.
-To determine if untreated stockpiled soils can be considered not contaminated, stockpiled soils must be characterization of soil to be remediated must include a complete chemical analysis as required by 15A NCAC 2T .1504.
+Analysis of the stockpiled soil is necessary to determine whether treatment of the soil is needed, to assist with selection of treatment methods, and to establish baseline data for use in evaluating the effectiveness of treatment.
+To determine if untreated stockpiled soils can be considered not contaminated, stockpiled soils must be characterized by formal initial characterization sampling and laboratory analysis.
+The initial characterization of soil to be remediated must include a complete chemical analysis as required by 15A NCAC 2T .1504.

 Next, to monitor the progress of treatment and to determine if soil has been adequately treated, routine monitoring and permit completion samples must be collected.
 If groundwater monitoring is necessary, sufficient monitoring and observation wells must be properly installed to be able to determine the presence, degree or extent of groundwater contamination, in accordance with 15A NCAC 2L requirements.
-Routine soil monitoring must include chemical analyses as required by the permit to prevent the contravention of any environmental standards as required by 15A NCAC 2L .0110 (c).
+Routine soil monitoring must include chemical analyses as required by the permit to prevent the contravention of any environmental standards as required by 15A NCAC 2T .1505 and 15A NCAC 2L .0110 (c).
 Soil samples for permit completion must include chemical analyses which document that petroleum contaminant levels are remediated to below analytical detection level as required by 15A NCAC 2T .1507.
 Possible contaminants are listed, with approved analytical methods, in Table 3 for soil samples and Table 5 for groundwater samples.
 Samples must be collected and preserved in appropriate sample containers, as listed in Table 4 for soil samples and Table 6 for groundwater samples.